 Contribution Margin

 Another essential concept in management accounting is called contribution margin.
-It is the amount remaining from revenue once variable costs (VC) are deducted.
+It is the amount remaining from revenue after variable costs (VC) are deducted.
 It is called contribution because this amount contributes to covering the ﬁxed costs (FC) of the organization (Drury, 2018).